|

 balance capacity but we always try to balance the flow – just the opposite

 from local optimization.
-Of course there
+Of course

-sure that the policy is not some assumption rooted in the 1960’s or the
+make sure that the policy is not some assumption rooted in the 1960’s or the

 1950’s.
 Increasing the production